-Discharges: Total number of individuals who lived on the Habilitation Center Campus and transitioned to community waiver providers or who were discharged to other settings during the reporting period.
+Discharges: Total number of individuals who lived on the Habilitation Center Campus and transitioned to community waiver

 Division of DD Habilitation Center Campus Medication Errors

 Definition of med error: "Minimal"- no or minimal adverse consequences and no treatment or other interventions other than monitoring or observation.
 "Moderate" - is short term reversible adverse consequences and receives treatment and/or intervention in addition to monitoring.
 "Serious"- life threatening and/or permanent adverse consequences.